Rodolfo Gonzaga

-Rodolfo Gonzaga (18 April 1452, in Mantua – 6 July 1495, in Fornovo) was an Italian condottiero.
+Rodolfo Gonzaga (18 April 1452 in Mantua – 6 July 1495 in Fornovo) was an Italian condottiero.
 He was the son of Ludovico III Gonzaga and Barbara of Brandenburg.
-He had married Caterina Pico and he was the founder of the Castel Goffredo, Castiglione and Solferino cadet branch of the House of Gonzaga.

 He died at the Battle of Fornovo, where he commanded a contingent of men fighting against France.

+Family

+Rodolfo Gonzaga first married Antonia Malatesta (1451-1483) on 11 January 1481.
+The marriage remained childless.

+He married secondly Caterina Pico (1454-1501) in 1484, a sister of the philosopher Giovanni Pico.
+With Caterina he had six children: